serverlessworkflow/specification/specification.md

 }
 ```

-After the action is executed, the actionDataFilter "results" expression is evaluated to filter the results returned from the action execution.
+After the action is executed, the dataFilter "results" expression is evaluated to filter the results returned from the action execution.
 In this case, we select only the "greetingMessageResult" element from the results.

 The action filters "toStateData" expression then defines that we want to add/merge this action result to
 state data under the "finalCustomerGreeting" element.